openshift-labs/lab-building-images/workshop/content/container-basics/03-interactive-terminal.md

     8 root      0:00 ps
 ```

 Only processes started within the context of the container will be visible.
-Process running on the underlying container host are not visible.
+Processes running on the underlying container host are not visible.

 To see the list of containers which are running, you can run on the container host: